Maharashtra: Language

+Main languages

-Marathi is the official language although different regions have their own dialects.
+Marathi is the official language, spoken by 68.9%.
+Although different regions have their own dialects.
 Most people speak regional languages classified as dialects of Marathi in the census.
-Powari, Lodhi, and Varhadi are spoken in the Vidarbha region, Dangi is spoken near the Maharashtra-Gujarat border, Bhil languages are spoken throughout the northwest part of the state, Khandeshi (locally known as Ahirani) is spoken in Khandesh region.
-In the Desh and Marathwada regions, Dakhini Urdu is widely spoken, although Dakhini speakers are usually bilingual in Marathi.
+Powari, Lodhi, and Varhadi are spoken in the Vidarbha region, and Dangi is spoken near the Maharashtra-Gujarat border.
+Bhil languages are spoken by 2% of people throughout the northwest part of the state.
+Khandeshi (locally known as Ahirani) is spoken in Khandesh region.
+Hindi is spoken by 12.9%.
+In the Desh and Marathwada regions, Dakhini Urdu is widely spoken by 6.71%, although Dakhini speakers are usually bilingual in Marathi.
+Telugu spoken by 1.18% and Kannada by 0.89%.
+The Hindi dialects Lodhi and Powari are spoken in the border area of Madhya Pradesh, Maharashtra, and Chhattisgarh.

-Konkani, and its dialect Malvani, is spoken along the southern Konkan coast.
-Telugu and Kannada are spoken along the border areas of Telangana and Karnataka, respectively.
-At the junction of Madhya Pradesh, Maharashtra, and Chhattisgarh a variety of Hindi dialects are spoken such as Lodhi and Powari.
-Lambadi is spoken through a wide area of eastern Marathwada and western Vidarbha.
-Gondi is spoken by diminishing minorities throughout Vidarbha but is most concentrated in the forests of Gadchiroli and the Telangana border.

 Marathi is the first language of a majority or plurality of the people in all districts of Maharashtra except Nandurbar, where Bhili is spoken by 45% of its population.
 The highest percentage of Khandeshi speakers are Dhule district (29%) and the highest percentage of Gondi speakers are in Gadchiroli district (24%).

 The highest percentages of first language Hindi speakers are in urban areas, especially Mumbai and its suburbs, where it is the mother tongue to over a quarter of the population.
 Other urban centers like Pune, Nagpur, and Aurangabad also have a high number of Hindi-speakers.
 Combined with Urdu, the persianized register of Hindustani, speakers of Hindi-Urdu form nearly 20% of the Maharashtrian population.
 Urdu and another Hindustani dialect, Dakhni, are spoken primarily by the Muslim population of the state.

+Other languages

+Other languages spoken in Maharashtra include Gujarati at 2.11%, Tamil at 0.74%, Sindhi at 0.64%, Bengali at 0.39%, Konkani at 0.35% Konkani, and Gujari at 0.05%.

+Gujari is mainly spoken in Khandesh regions, especially Nandurbar, Dhule and Jalgaon districts.
+Konkani, and its Malvani dialect are spoken along the southern Konkan coast.
+Telugu and Kannada are spoken near the Telangana and Karnataka borders.
+Lambadi is spoken across eastern Marathwada and western Vidarbha.
+Gondi is spoken by smaller group in Vidarbha, mainly in the forests of Gadchiroli and near the Telangana border.

 The Mumbai metropolitan area is home to migrants from all over India.
 In Mumbai, a wide range of languages are spoken, including Gujarati, Telugu, Tamil, Konkani, Kannada, Sindhi, Punjabi, Bengali, Tulu, and many more.